Accountability Tool

 • Make regular reflection and learning spaces part of the partnership.

-• Evidence of strength: Learning logs, co-learning workshops, etc.
+• Strength: Learning logs, co-learning workshops, etc. consistently used.

-• Have feedback channels for grassroots partners that lead to tangible organizational change.
+• Feedback channels for grassroots partners that lead to tangible organizational change.

-• Evidence of strength: Policy updates, internal memos referencing grassroots input, partner surveys, anonymous feedback tools.
+• Strength: Policy updates, internal memos referencing grassroots input, partner surveys, anonymous feedback tools.

 • Non-traditional knowledge sources (oral, lived experience) are valued.

-• Evidence of strength: Inclusion of community narratives in reports, flexible impact indicators.
+• Strength: Inclusion of community narratives in reports, flexible impact indicators.

 6. Proactively Discuss and Challenge Barriers to Inclusion